easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_READY.md

 1. Go to: platform.openai.com/account/api-keys
 2. Add payment method (required)
 3. Create new key
-4. Copy and paste in Q-IDE
+4. Copy and paste in Top Dog
 5. Click Save
 ⏱️ 5 minutes
 💰 Pay-as-you-go (~$0.03/use)